emberm-86/Swiss-Re-1345-1/README.md

 Coffee Corner shop

 ## Prerequisites:
-Java 8 or upper, Maven, IntelliJ or other ide
+Java 8 or higher, Maven, IntelliJ or other ide

-Run the application
+## Running the application
-a. cd PROJECT_DIR, mvn clean install and run java -jar target/Swiss-Re-1354-1.jar
+- cd PROJECT_DIR, mvn clean install and run java -jar target/Swiss-Re-1354-1.jar
-b. from Intellij right-click on the Application class and click on Run
+- from Intellij right-click on the Application class and click on Run

 ## Manual: it's a console application with menu navigation.